onewelcome/identity-cloud-documentation/docs/products/access/topics/oidc/session-management/session-monitoring-with-iframes.md

 ## Implementation as the Relying Party

 You will need to embed the two iframes into your pages to monitor the session state of your users.
-Onegini as the OP, has provided an endpoint to get the html for the OP iframe.
+OneWelcome as the OP, has provided an endpoint to get the html for the OP iframe.
 It is located at `/oauth/v1/checksession` of the OP server.
 You can see an example of the html with comments in
 [OpenID Provider iframe](../../../api-reference/oidc/session-management/check-session.md).
 The RP iframe is responsible for calling the `postMessage` function of the OP iframe with the necessary arguments.